Home Water Tests That You Can Do Yourself, For Free.

 Toilet flush tanks rarely get cleaned, and you can often determine a lot about your water supply by simply looking in.

-If you have a new low-flow toilet with an air tank inside your flush tank, this test will not work.
+This test will not work if you have a new low-flow toilet with an air tank inside your flush tank.

 My wife thinks I'm a nut, but I have a habit of looking into almost every toilet flush tank I pass.